-Fly ash produced from Units 14, 15, 17 and 18 was pneumatically conveyed to storage silos at the plant equipped with cyclone separators, collector bag filters, and bin vent bag filters.
-Dry fly ash was unloaded from the silos into pneumatic trucks where fugitive dust emissions were controlled by use of a telescopic chute with a vacuum system that returned fugitive fly ash dust to the silo.
-A bin vent filter on each silo controlled emissions resulting from the vacuum return process.
+Fly ash produced from Units 14, 15, 17 and 18 is pneumatically conveyed to storage silos at the plant equipped with cyclone separators, collector bag filters, and bin vent bag filters.
+Dry fly ash is then unloaded from the silos into pneumatic trucks where fugitive dust emissions are controlled by use of a telescopic chute with a vacuum system that returns fugitive fly ash dust to the silo.
+A bin vent filter on each silo controls emissions resulting from the vacuum return process.

-Fly ash in pneumatic trucks was either transported to the onsite fly ash conditioning facility or trucked offsite and sold.
-Trucks with fly ash to be conditioned delivered it to a pneumatic truck unloading station located at the fly ash conditioning facility.
-This unloading station also received fly ash from operations at NIPSCO's Bailly Generating Station, and fly ash and dry flue gas desulfurization (FGD) residue from NIPSCO's Michigan City Generating Station.
-The pneumatic unloading system transferred fly ash and FGD residue to storage silos at the fly ash conditioning facility.
-CCR dust emissions from the pneumatic truck unloading system and transfer to the storage silos were controlled by a baghouse.
+Fly ash in pneumatic trucks is either transported to the onsite fly ash conditioning facility or trucked offsite and sold.
+Trucks with fly ash to be conditioned deliver the ash to a pneumatic truck unloading station located at the fly ash conditioning facility.
+This unloading station also receives fly ash and dry flue gas desulfurization (FGD) residue from NIPSCO's Michigan City Generating Station.
+The pneumatic unloading system transfers fly ash and FGD residue to storage silos at the fly ash conditioning facility.
+CCR dust emissions from the pneumatic truck unloading system and transfer to the storage silos are controlled by a baghouse.

-In addition to delivery with pneumatic trucks, fly ash from Units 17 and 18 was transported from those units directly to the storage silos at the onsite fly ash conditioning facility via an enclosed pneumatic conveyor system.
-CCR dust emissions from this process were controlled by a baghouse.
+In addition to delivery with pneumatic trucks, fly ash from Units 17 and 18 can be transported from those units directly to the storage silos at the onsite fly ash conditioning facility via an enclosed pneumatic conveyor system.
+CCR dust emissions from this process are controlled by a baghouse.

-At the fly ash conditioning facility, fly ash and FGD residue were transferred from the storage silos to pugmills and conditioned with water.
-The CCR dust emissions from this transfer were minimized by equipment enclosure, moisture addition, and a dust collection system with wet collectors.
+At the fly ash conditioning facility, fly ash and FGD residue are transferred from the storage silos to pugnills to be conditioned with water or on-site landfill leachate, in accordance with the current landfill permit.
+The CCR dust emissions from this transfer are minimized by equipment enclosure, moisture addition, and a dust collection system with wet collectors.

-After the fly ash and FGD residue were conditioned in the pugmills, the material was stacked out to a temporary pile on a containerized surface via a radial conveyor system.
-Any CCR dust emissions from the temporary pile and the transfer were minimized by the moisture present in the conditioned fly ash and FGD residue.
-The conditioned material was then loaded into haul trucks for transportation and disposal in an onsite landfill.
-Any CCR dust from these transfers was controlled by the moisture present in the conditioned material.
+After the fly ash and FGD residue have been conditioned in the pugmills, the material is stacked out to a temporary pile on a containerized surface via a radial conveyor system.
+Any CCR dust emissions from the temporary pile and the transfer are minimized by the moisture present in the conditioned fly ash and FGD residue.
+The conditioned material is then loaded into haul trucks for transportation and disposal in an onsite landfill.
+If reconditioning is necessary, water trucks or berm sprays can be utilized to minimize any dusting that may be present.
+Any CCR dust from these transfers continues to be controlled by the moisture present in the conditioned material.